domax/email-bridge/README.md

 So the main flow may look like that:

-1. User of "Side 1" puts file or files into `outbox` folder (these files are intended to be the result of Git command - see "Usage" section below for details).
+1. User of "Side 1" puts file or files into `outbox` folder (these files are intended to be the result of Git command - see the **"Usage"** section below for details).
 2. App on "Side 1" detects that new files are appeared in `outbox` and creates new Email message(s) where attaches these files (packed and/or encrypted if configured).